 Support for Free Syrian Army

-The Russian Air Force in Syria said on Saturday that it is now ready to provide cover for the Free Syrian Army.
-The Western backed opposition group has been battling Bashar Assad.
+The Russian Air Force in Syria said that it is now ready to provide cover for the Free Syrian Army.
 The announcement came in an interview on Russia's ROSSIYA 1 TV channel and was made by Russian Foreign Minister Sergei Lavrov.
-On Friday Mr Lavrov reached agreement in Vienna with his US counterpart John Kerry to explore new ways to reach politcal agreement.
+Mr Lavrov reached agreement in Vienna with his US counterpart John Kerry to explore new ways to reach political agreement.
 Foreign ministers of Turkey and Saudi Arabia also attended the meeting.

 A party of Israel weekend sailors rescued a dozen Syrian and Iraqi refugees from the sea after their boat sank while en-route to Europe on Sunday.
 Members of the Poseidon Sailing Club were having a leisurely sail out when they found first one and then finally 11 refugees in the water, several miles offshore.
 One of those rescued was a mother and her dead baby who had perished in the waves.
 Four children were saved and 8 adults.

 Shlomo Asban, the captain of the Israeli yacht said "I have never seen anothing like it, in forty years at sea.
 We heard one guy calling to be saved and eventually brought twelve of them into our boat.
 The mother told me she had held her baby's body all night."
 The Jews, all from Ashod, said the refugees were surprised by their compassion.
 "We simply gave them water and let them use our cellphones to call their families." said Captain Asban.

 The leaders of the EU countries met in Brussels and discussed how best to reduce the refugee problem, and relations with Turkey.
 Most of the 1.2million migrants into Europe came via Turkey.
 There are now over 3 million refugees in Turkey, fleeing the Syrian crisis.